nataliedeee/Dupille_Resume/Resume1.md

 * Provided an excellent level of customer service to ensure utmost client satisfaction throughout their entire time working with Foodz
 * Assisted clients throughout the entire event planning process; coordinated events ranging in size from 25-350
 * Demonstrated on-the-fly problem solving on site at events both as an ESC and as a bartender

-**Nature Counselor and Camper Leader Counselor** , Hidden Valley Camp, Granite Falls, WA
-June-Aug of 2010-11, 2015-16

-* Designed and taught curriculum to groups of seven to 14 campers, ages seven through 17, to develop knowledge of natural surroundings through hands-on exploration, reflection, and creative activities
-* Encouraged and demonstrated environmental stewardship and awareness to both campers and counselors, trained counselors in responsible outdoorsmanship, ensured safety and enjoyment of the entire group
-* As Camper Leader Counselor, mentored high school juniors and seniors in youth leadership training program

 **Marketing & Design Assistant**, Pratt Fine Arts Center, Seattle, WA
 Aug 2013 - Mar 2014